-At 10:00 a.m., the little ones of the Senso-ji Kindergarten take over the soybean throwing ritual, while in the evening, the Asakusa Kannon Celebrity Setsubunkai is taking place, featuring a well-beloved Japanese celebrity.
+At 10:00 a.m., the little ones of the Senso-ji Kindergarten take over the soybean throwing ritual, while in the evening, the Asakusa Kannon Celebrity Setsubunkai is taking place, featuring well-beloved Japanese celebrities.

 Usually, the soybeans are thrown at people dressed as ogres and demons while shouting "Demons out!
 Luck in!" to symbolize ritual cleaning.
 In Asakusa, however, there are no demons, as the deity of Senso-ji is Kannon, a Buddhist deity connected to mercy and compassion and thus the antithesis of any sort of demon.
 Instead, the people at Senso-ji shout "A thousand years of luck in!"

 Setsubun at Ikegami Honmon-ji - Driving Out the Demons!